LTRR: Learning To Rank Retrievers for LLMs: Related Work

 While our query routing methodology shares conceptual similarities with these fields, it uniquely differs in its explicit emphasis on routing queries to varied retrieval strategies optimized directly for downstream retrieval-augmented generation (RAG) tasks.

 \paragraph{\textbf{Query Routing Strategies}} Building on insights from distributed IR, recent RAG systems increasingly incorporate query routing strategies. \citet{Khramtsova23whichRetriever} examined various dense retriever selection methods and identified corpus similarity as a reliable, training-free criterion.
-This line of work was extended by \citet{Khramtsova24RetrieverRanking}, who proposed an unsupervised approach using pseudo-query generation and LLM-based pseudo relevance judgments to rank dense retrievers.
+This work was extended by \citet{Khramtsova24RetrieverRanking}, who proposed an unsupervised approach using pseudo-query generation and LLM-based pseudo relevance judgments to rank dense retrievers.

 \citet{mu-etal-2024-query} proposed a routing strategy that directly predicts downstream LLM performance, bypassing traditional retrieval effectiveness metrics.
 However, this approach overlooks cases where retrieval may not be beneficial and struggles with the variability of absolute score prediction across queries.
 Similarly, Adaptive-RAG \cite{jeong-etal-2024-adaptiveRAG} classifies queries by their perceived complexity to select retrieval strategies, but this relies on human-centric definitions of complexity and requires curated training data, which may not align with LLM behavior.
 Other recent studies expand the space of query routing.
 RouterRetriever~\cite{lee2024routerretriever} uses embedding similarities for retriever selection. \citet{Guerraoui25FederatedRAG} introduced RAGRoute, a lightweight classifier that dynamically selects retrieval sources to optimize recall and classification accuracy. \citet{tang2024adapting} framed routing as a contextual multi-armed bandit problem in knowledge graph-based RAG systems, but without modeling no-retrieval as a viable option.
+Complementary to selection-based routing, \citet{kalra-etal-2025-mor} proposed MoR, which instead aggregates all available retrievers via weighted fusion, forgoing explicit retriever selection in favor of combining complementary strengths.

 Our approach emphasizes learning to rank retrievers based directly on improvements in downstream LLM utility.
 It explicitly includes no-retrieval as a valid action and is evaluated over a diverse set of retrieval strategies.